vecnavium-pm-pl/StatsX/README.md

 - Write your bug & the issue you are having with all informations including the error so I can track the issue

 - Submit the issue and be patient for a response for a solution to your problem

-# Suggestions

-Have a suggestion?

-Feel free to contact me in the [Support Discord Server](https://discord.gg/jWFB56RqUN) and suggest the suggestion you have in mind for this plugin!